Earth Language in Brief

 The Keystone

-Earth Language (EL) is for that.
+Earth Language (EL) is what you are looking for.

-It works as the extension of all native languages, read in one’s mother tongue
+It works as the extension of all native languages, read in one’s mother tongue as “1+2=3” is read.

-The aim of EL is to support cooperation and coexistence for a sustainable world,
+The final aim of EL is to support cooperation and coexistence for a sustainable world, instead of supporting competitions to win by arms.

 Expected Effects